6 Conversion Rate Optimisation Strategies To Try

 The first benefit of using testimonials is that they will convert visitors into customers and increase sales.

 Visitors will notice that testimonials are present, and they'll want to read them.
 You can capture their attention and lead them to your sales page or an opt-in form.

 In addition, they add credibility to your website by showing that other businesses are recommending your product or service.

 First, you need to choose the best place to put the testimonials.
 Ideally, You should display your testimonials at the top or bottom of your landing page.
-If you have much content on the page, it’s a good idea to separate the testimonials from your content.
+If you have a lot of content on the page, it's a good idea to separate the testimonials from your content.

 You can create a testimonial section with your HTML code, or you can use a third-party testimonial platform that allows you to display customer testimonials anywhere on your site.

 We like to test many ideas to find out which works best.

 That's why we often run A/B tests on our landing pages — to determine the best-performing ones.
 An A/B test compares two versions of a web page — such as two different images, two different headline headlines, or two different copy blocks.